bbikdash/practical-ubuntu-autoinstall-example/README.md

 ## Testing with VirtualBox

 1. Install VirtualBox
-2. If on Linux
+2. If on Linux, you may encounter this error and may need to run this
+    ```bash
+    lsmod | grep kvm
+    # Validat output and you'll probably need to run these
+    sudo modprobe -r kvm_intel
+    sudo modprobe -r kvm
+    ```

-3. See the modified `ubuntu-autoinstall-iso-generator.sh` which is a modification
+3. See the modified `ubuntu-autoinstall-iso-generator.sh` to generate a custom ISO image with the autoinstall embedded and set that as the optical disk to boot from when testing with VirtualBox VMs.
+4.

 Recommended configurations for VirtualBox Testing
 ![VirtualBox Server Configuration](./assets/virtualbox_server_configuration.png)